1 of 4

 Many would-be cyclists are concerned that lots of spandex clothing and expensive gear is needed to bike to work.
 Not so!
 The only absolutely essential items are a bike, a helmet if local laws require, a bell, comfy clothing and a backpack, basket or panniers to carry your stuff.
-If you will be cycling in the dark, invest in lights – a white front one and a red rear one.
-A couple of tiny turtle lights cost less than $10.
+If you will be cycling in the dark, purchase good lights – a white front one and a red rear one.
+You can find affordable lights that can easily be taken off or put on your bike.
 You may also need a lock.
 Consider how secure your parking is, how much you are willing to pay and how expensive your bike is when purchasing a lock.
 As a rule of thumb, the more expensive your bike, the more you should spend on a lock.

 Sort Out Your Route Ahead of Time

 Check your local bike shop, municipality or transit authority for maps.
 In some areas, online maps are available.
 If not, Google is a good source of information.
 Check with other cyclists – they know secret shortcuts, spots that need special attention and how to trigger a green light at that pesky intersection.
 Transit-bike combinations are also an option.
 Can you put your bike on the bus or subway for part of the distance?
 If you are cycling to work for the first time, consider a weekend test run without time pressure.
 Give yourself some extra time at first, and, ideally, cycle with an experienced cyclist the first couple of times.

 I carry some basic tools and a few transit tickets, but for anything more than a flat tire, or when I have an early meeting, I call a van taxi to take my bike and me to work.